loopandlearn/news/docs/index.md

 1. Open the history and tap upper right to add manual glucose.
-2. After adding it, long press the green `loop` status ring and ask Trio if it has enough data
+2. After adding it, long press the green `loop` status ring and if Trio has enough information, it will `loop`
     * Depending on the size of the gap, you may need to enter several readings before Trio will make a decision
     * If your glucose is higher or lower than you expect, take manual action